-The painting by Gustav Klimt was all about the transience of living, which in a woman’s life is divided only into three parts.
+The painting is all about the transience of living in woman’s life.

 The art is based on Auguste Rodin’s sculpture The Old Courtesan, which showcases the old woman, describing that no common man will ever see the beauty that an artist can.

 In 1911, the painting received a gold medal at the International Exhibition in Rome.